SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/components.en.md

 A **Node** registers to the **Distributor** by sending a **Node** registration event through the **Event Bus**.
-The **Distributor** reads it, and then tries to reach the **Node** via HTTP to confirm its existance.
-If the request is successfull, the **Distributor** registers the Node and keeps track of all **Nodes** capabilities through the **GridModel**.
+The **Distributor** reads it, and then tries to reach the **Node** via HTTP to confirm its existence.
+If the request is successful, the **Distributor** registers the Node and keeps track of all **Nodes** capabilities through the **GridModel**.

 #### Query the New Session Queue and process any pending new session requests